CALLED TO WITNESS TRUTH

 SUNY New Paltz recognized and celebrated Sojourner Truth in 1970 by naming the College’s library in her honor.
 Born into slavery here in Ulster County, Isabella, later known as Sojourner Truth, overcame her life in bondage to become an evangelist, civil and women’s rights activist, abolitionist, advocate for justice, and author.

-In Fall 2021 SUNY New Paltz will unveil the newly-commissioned bronze statue Sojourner Truth: First Step to Freedom by Ulster County artist Trina Greene.
+In 2022 SUNY New Paltz will unveil the bronze statue Sojourner Truth: First Step to Freedom, 1826 by Ulster County artist Trina Greene.
+The project was born out of an unusual and exceptional opportunity presented to the College by the artist herself.
+Knowing the quality of her work, her reputation as a respected local artist, and in receipt of a visionary idea and truly generous offer, the College decided to move forward with the project.
 The statue will commend the courage and vision of this extraordinary woman and will be placed in front of the Library named in her honor.

 Truth is powerful and it prevails.

 – Sojourner Truth

 SOJOURNER TRUTH (1797–1883)

 Sold as a child at auction with a flock of sheep to the first of four masters, Sojourner Truth had five children before escaping with her infant daughter, Sophia, and taking her first step to freedom in 1826.